isacssouza/guestbook-go/README.md

 First, create the PAT using [these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 The PAT only needs the `repo` permissions.

-Copy the token and create a new secret in the [Settings page](https://github.com/isouza-daitan/guestbook-go/settings/secrets/actions).
+Copy the token and create a new secret in the [Settings page](https://github.com/isouza-daitan/guestbook-go/settings/secrets/actions) of the `guestbook-go` repo.
 Name it `CONFIG_GITHUB_TOKEN`.

 ### Continuous Integration